-Internal Appraisal includes various formal and informal assessment procedures by which evaluation of student's learning, comprehension, and academic progress is done by the teachers/ faculty to improve student attainment.
-The nature of evaluation to be followed in Internal Appraisal should be on Formative Norms ONLY as it shall aim to give feedback on teaching and learning and become an integral part of the effective teaching .The end goal of Internal Appraisal should be to collect information which can be used to improve the student learning process .
+Formative assessment includes various formal and informal assessment procedures by which evaluation of student's learning, comprehension, and academic progress is done by the teachers/ faculty to improve student attainment.
+Formative assessment test (FAT) is called as "Formative "as it informs the in process teaching and learning modifications.
+FAT is an integral part of the effective teaching .The goal of the FAT is to collect information which can be used to improve the student learning process.